- Written by Keith Rowell

 The mainstream press is so eager to dismiss UFOs as a topic of serious discussion that their normal skepticism turns to abject gullibility.
 And who in the media has the stomach for 1500 pages of Roswell Incident explanation?
 And so it goes . . .
 The U.S. government's intelligence establishment wins again.
 You can get an idea of how hard ufologists have to work to get the truth out when you compare their situation to this: imagine a football game pitting a good high school team against the Super Bowl champs.
 Now you've got the idea.
 The high school team has a chance, but who would you bet on?
 It is all about time, money, and expertise in the end.
 Those who have virtually all the time, money, and expertise win 99% of the time.

 For an excellent explanation of the evolution and extent of mainstream journalism's avoidance of the UFO problem, read Terry Hansen's The Missing Times on the Books page.
 For the mainstream media, some truths are just too big and too complex to cover in the increasingly small time slots and column inches that the media devote to information, as corporations constantly push to increase advertising.
-Another part of the problem for coverage of the big truths is the increasing disappearance of media ownership in private hands.
+Another part of the problem for coverage of the big truths is the increasing disappearance of media ownership into private hands.
 More and more big corporations (and fewer and fewer of them) own more and more media outlets.
 Uncomfortable and inconvenient truths are gradually squeezed out of the informational and opinion "slots" in the media.

 Ufologists have always been aware of rumors of many other UFO crash/retrieval situations.
 In the 1950s, one of the very first books about flying saucers (Frank Scully's Behind the Flying Saucers) featured prominently the story that the U.S. government had recovered flying discs in the southwestern U.S. Scully's elaborate story was debunked in the 1950s by writer J. P. Cahn.
 Today, after much more extensive examination of Scully's information, most ufologists believe that there is no truth to Scully's claims.
 This early episode of public information that is widespread (Scully's book) and then later debunked (J. P. Cahn's writings), leaving people not knowing what to think is a classic case of typical government-originated disinformation.
 Definite links to government disinformation have not been established in the Scully case today, but this is not surprising because of the extremely tight grip that the U.S. government has on incontrovertible flying saucer evidence in the form of alien technology and "bodies."

 A very interesting link between another early classic UFO "crash" incident and U.S. covert agent activity has been established by Kenn Thomas in his Maury Island UFO: The Crisman Conspiracy.
-Thomas makes plausible the involvement of Fred Crisman, a CIA covert operator, in the Maury Island UFO incident and in the Jack Kennedy assassination among other covert escapades.
+Thomas makes plausible the involvement of Fred Crisman, a CIA covert operator, in the Maury Island UFO incident and in the John F. Kennedy assassination among other covert escapades.
 Why this connection?
 Because the covert part of our government has been deeply involved in UFOs since the very beginning, at least since the beginnings of World War II.